Blustery winds, chilly temperatures and some snow: Here's your Thanksgiving week forecast – KION546

 By Allison Chinchar, CNN Meteorologist

-As millions of Americans gear up to travel this Thanksgiving holiday week, forecast models continue to show a temperature roller-coaster and a potential significant storm this week.
+As millions of Americans gear up to travel this Thanksgiving holiday week, forecast models continue to show a temperature roller-coaster and a potent storm this week.

 Starting Sunday, several states will face snow, ice and dangerous winds.
 And a secondary system will bring additional travel troubles for the middle of the week.